Michael-YZhou/Flask-Budgeting-Tool/README.md

 ## Improvements need to be made

-- allow different actions based on user's authorisation type
+- Allow different actions based on user's authorisation type
 - Adding a filter for the transaction list
 - Adding pie chart for summarys
 - Use a CSS framework for better styling